Santoshydv99/Contact-Directory-System/README.md

 # Contact-Directory-System
-he Contact Directory System allows storing contact details in a database which is handled by the administrator The features of contact directory system are mainly related to adding, listing, searching, modifying and deleting telephone directory-related records.
+The Contact Directory System allows storing contact details in a database which is handled by the administrator The features of contact directory system are mainly related to adding, listing, searching, modifying and deleting telephone directory-related records.
 All these operations are done through file handling, i.e., all the added and modified data are recorded in file, and the deleted information are removed from the program file.

 The information contained in the telephone directory records are the name, phone number and address of the person whose record is entered in the telephone directory system project in C++.
 So, the simple file handling cum telephone directory operations users can perform in this project are :-